melissabreynolds/personalsite/cv.md

 ## Academic Appointments
 <hr>
 Assistant Professor of Early Modern European History, Texas Christian University (2024 – )
+Direector of Graduate Studies (2026 – )
 Mellon Postdoctoral Fellow, Wolf Humanities Center; Instructor, History and Sociology of Science Department, University of Pennsylvania (2023 – 24)
 David Bartholomae Postdoctoral Fellow, Writing Program, Rutgers University (2022 – 23)
 Perkins-Cotsen Postdoctoral Fellow, Society of Fellows; Lecturer, Department of History, Princeton University (2019 – 22)

 ## Education
 <hr>
 2019 PhD, History, Rutgers University
 2011 MA, History, The University of Alabama

-2005 BA, English, The University of Alabama, _summa cum laude_
+2005 BA, English, The University of Alabama, with Honors _summa cum laude_

 ## Publications
 <hr>
 ### Academic Monographs
 [_Reading Practice: The Pursuit of Natural Knowledge from Manuscript to Print_](https://press.uchicago.edu/ucp/books/book/chicago/R/bo222256991.html) (Chicago: University of Chicago Press, August 2024)
 	* Winner, 2025 John Ben Snow Prize, North American Conference on British Studies
-	* Shortlist, 2026 William H. Welch Medal, American Association for the History of Medicine
+	* Winner, 2026 William H. Welch Medal, American Association for the History of Medicine

-### Peer-Reviewed Articles
+### Articles, Essays, and Book Chapters
 “Of Plants and Providence: Assessing Drugs, Difference, and Divine Will in Timothy Bright’s _The sufficiencie of English medicines_ (1580),” _Renaissance Quarterly_ , 78, no. 4 (Winter 2025): 1027-1058.
 Access the article [here](https://doi.org/10.1017/rqx.2025.10307).

+Co-author (with Hannah Frydman), “Introduction: Histories of Abortion Beyond Roe,” _Gender & History_ 36, no. 2 (Summer 2024): 289–294.
+Access the essay [here](http://doi.org/10.1111/1468-0424.12803).

+"How to Cure a Horse, or, the Difference Between the Knowledge of Experience and the Experience of Knowledge," _Historical Studies in the Natural Sciences_ 52, no. 4 (2022): 547–552.
+Access the essay [here](/HSNS5204_03_Reynolds.pdf).

 “The ‘Sururgia’ of Nicholas Neesbett: Writing Medical Authority in Later Medieval England,” _Social History of Medicine_, 35, no. 1 (February 2022): 144–169.
 Access the article [here](https://academic.oup.com/shm/article/35/1/144/6414565?guestAccessKey=05a89a2c-e8fd-498b-824e-7ce8a7b98e88).
 	* Winner, 2023 J. Worth Estes Prize, American Association for the History of Medicine

 “‘Here is a good boke to lerne’: Practical books, the coming of the press, and the search for knowledge, ca. 1400–1560,” _Journal of British Studies_ 58, no. 2 (April 2019): 259–288.
 Access the article [here](https://www.cambridge.org/core/journals/journal-of-british-studies/article/here-is-a-good-boke-to-lerne-practical-books-the-coming-of-the-press-and-the-search-for-knowledge-ca-14001560/8217EBC4F6CE53F1084709587B7C2E12/share/a024150fe1501e59df5b45628147fdd3df550196).
 	* Honorable Mention, 2020 Essay Prize, Society of Fellows in Critical Bibliography, Rare Book School

-### Editorially Reviewed Articles and Essays
-Co-author (with Hannah Frydman), “Introduction: Histories of Abortion Beyond Roe,” _Gender & History_ 36, no. 2 (Summer 2024): 289–294.
-Access the essay [here](http://doi.org/10.1111/1468-0424.12803).

-"How to Cure a Horse, or, the Difference Between the Knowledge of Experience and the Experience of Knowledge," _Historical Studies in the Natural Sciences_ 52, no. 4 (2022): 547–552.
-Access the essay [here](/HSNS5204_03_Reynolds.pdf).

 ### Edited Collections and Special Issues
 Co-editor (with Hannah Frydman) of a special forum of articles, “Reproductive Rights Beyond Roe,” _Gender & History_ 36, no. 2 (2024): 289–333.